 Have you ever wondered if importing a car from Mexico to the United States is possible?
 It’s possible, however, that international shipping regulations apply.
-Despite the proximity of the US to the area, seemingly separated only by a fence, there are still nuances to shipping a ride between the borders of the two countries.
+Despite the US's proximity to the area, seemingly separated only by a fence, there are still nuances to shipping a ride between the borders of the two countries.

 It's not just about international transit but also about satisfying both the US and Mexico's standards.
 Shipping a car from the area to the US requires finding a common middle ground between Mexican sellers and US buyers.